We’ve gained a good understanding of assignment as a tool in modeling, as well

 The examples in this section illustrate how the explicit use of delay

-provides great programming flexibility, but the same examples
+and force provides great programming flexibility, but the same examples

 also show how this can make our programs more complex.
 Our new integral